 This is the "neovintage" version of #Yet Another (Discrete) Clock using original old parts as much as possible "for research purpose".

 I (@Yann Guidon / YGDES) receive help from two contributors who have more experience with Germanium than me: @Alexander Shabarshin and @jaromir.sukuba.
 This is invaluable to decypher russian parts and cyrillic data sheets or circuits, thank you guys !
-Alexander writes about one half of the logs, and he also started his own germanium clock project using circuits we develop here.
+Alexander writes some of the logs, and he also started his own germanium clock project using circuits we develop here.

 Expect power consumption to be higher than the MOSFET version, but fortunately, the invention of the transfer resistor is saving us the insane amounts needed to power the heating elements of vacuum tubes.
 Relays don't need high voltages either ;-)